Orange County, California: Sea

 A car and passenger ferry service, the Balboa Island Ferry, comprising three ferries running every five minutes, operates within Newport Harbor between Balboa Peninsula and Balboa Island in Newport Beach.
 The Catalina Flyer connects the Balboa Peninsula to Avalon with daily round-trip passage through about nine months of the year.
 The Catalina Express connects Dana Point to Avalon (with departures from two greater Long Beach ports also connecting to Two Harbors).

 Air

 Orange County's only major airport is John Wayne Airport; its abbreviation (SNA) refers to Santa Ana, the closest large town in the early 20th century.
 The airport is located in unincorporated territory surrounded by Newport Beach, Costa Mesa, and Irvine.
-On destination monitors with flights to SNA, the airport is usually described as "Orange County, CA".
+On destination monitors with flights to SNA, the airport is usually described as "Orange County, CA" or "Santa Ana/Orange County".
 In 2014, its Thomas F. Riley Terminal handled over 9 million passengers annually and as of 2019, seven airline brands provide scheduled service.
+Los Angeles International Airport, is frequently used by Orange County residents which provides more domestic and international destinations.